 Interact on social media

 Follow as many reporters and editors as you can on social media sites.
 Stay up to speed on what they’re writing, and share recent posts if you think they’re good.
 All of this can help you better understand the reporter’s interests, and you may stumble across the perfect opportunity to engage with them and get their attention for a story.
 However, you should always maintain a casual tone on social media.
-It’s typically not the right platform to use for severe pitches and more professional conversations.
+It’s typically not the right platform for severe pitches and more professional conversations.

 Interact Face-to-Face